yazz/VisualJS/README.md

     [webapp.framework.client.coreclient   :as c  :include-macros true]

-4) press press Ctrl-Alt-Enter and the view should swap out the whole page with the text "Hello world" in the web browser, no browser reload required!
+4) Save the file and the figwheel should swap out the whole page with the text "Hello world" in the web browser, no browser reload required!

 We actually cheated in the above example as we edited the Coils framework itself, but it was just to get you to make a change as fast as possible.
 In an actual applicaiton we would ask you to make another file for your own GUI components